 2. Rule of Thirds / Framing Guideline

 You will be able to see horizontal and vertical lines on your camera’s LCD screen which indicate the rule of thirds.
-By using the guideline, you can compose your photos and place your subject at the right position before you take the shot.
+By using the guidelines, you can compose your photos and place your subject in the right position before you take the shot.
+It is beneficial for shooting street photography, landscapes, and portraits as well.

 3. Leaving Some Head Space